sur-shah/cse15l-lab-reports/Lab Report 4.md

 ## Step 9:
 ![image](https://github.com/sur-shah/cse15l-lab-reports/assets/156368641/bc1bcb9a-c483-4edc-a9cf-318283106b2a)
-Keys pressed: ```git add ListExamples.java <enter>, git commit -m "ListExamples.java updated" <enter>, git push```.
+Keys pressed: ```git add ListExamples.java <enter>, git commit -m "ListExamples.java updated" <enter>, git push <enter>```.
 Here, the changes made to the `ListExamples.java` file were added, and then they were committed.
 They were committed with the message seen above "ListExamples.java updated".
-I then pushed it to update the repository.
+I then pushed it to update the remote repository on github.